dschmenk/PLASMA/README.md

 #### Global Data & Variables Declarations

-One of the most powerful features in PLASMA is the flexible data declarations.
+One of the most powerful features in PLASMA is the flexible data declaration.
 Data must be defined after all the `import` declarations and before any function definitions, `asm` or `def`.
 Global labels and data can be defined in multiple ways, and exported for inclusion in other modules.
 Data can be initialized with constant values, addresses, calculated values (must resolve to a constant), and addresses from imported modules.

 ```
 //
 // Import standard library functions.
 //
-import stdlib
+import cmdlib
     predef putc, puts, getc, gets, cls, memcpy, memset, memclr
 end
 //